tcastal/dondada/menu/DATASTORY.md

 <div style="text-align: justify;">
 <br>
-Now let’s look at words highly represented in reviews about IPAs.
-IPAs are notoriously very hoppy, which is represented by “hops” and “hop” in the top 3 words.
+Looking at the words most frequently mentioned in comments on IPAs, we can identify that these are notoriously hoppy, represented by "hops" and "hop" in the first 3 words.
 This might be a factor explaining the IPA popularity, since people seem to enjoy beers with hoppy characteristics.
 We can also notice the presence of the word “nice” that seems to be a good indicator of a beer's popularity.
 In contrast, we cannot find any word associated exclusively with bad reviews, such as “bad” or “water”.
-These observations suggest that in general, IPAs are quite appreciated by Beeriversers.
+These observations suggest that in general, IPAs are quite appreciated by Beeriversers. <br>

-Then, if we take a look at Stout reviews, we see that many words are exclusive to stouts.
-This may come as surprising, as we saw that stouts seemed to be quite popular.
+Then, if we take a look at Stout reviews, we see that many words found in stout reviews are exclusive to stouts.
+This may come as surprising, as we saw that stouts seemed to be quite popular given the number of ratings they received.
 However, considering that stouts have a unique taste, very different from other beers, it makes sense that the vocabulary used to describe them is also unique.
 <br>
 </div>